XiaoquanHi/web/_pages/research.md

   - Propose a two-timescale approximation scheme for algorithmic solutions with global optimality guaranteed by the value function convexity
   - Mitigate the incarceration congestion and improve individual outcomes through dynamic placment policy and provide insights into capacity planning in the criminal justice system

-2. **Xiaoquan Gao**, Nan Kong, Paul M. Griffin, "Shortening emergency medical response time with joint operations of UAVs with ambulances", Second round revision at *Manufacturing & Service Operations Management*.
+2. **Xiaoquan Gao**, Nan Kong, Paul M. Griffin, ["Shortening emergency medical response time with joint operations of UAVs with ambulances"] (https://github.com/username/repository/blob/branch/filename.pdf](https://github.com/XiaoquanHi/web/blob/master/files/uav_manuscript_202307.pdf), Second round revision at *Manufacturing & Service Operations Management*.
   - Extend the MDP-based EMS operations analytics framework for joint operations and design a set of effective basis functions in consideration of service heterogeneity of ambulances and UAVs (drones)
   - Demonstrate the advantages of incorporating UAVs into the EMS system and provide guidance for EMS agencies on how to incorporate UAVs into their operations